JulianMei/Mini-Monitor_Motorola68000-Assembly/README.md

 # Mini-Monitor_Motorola68000-Assembly
-Designed an implemented an assembly program that provides self-contained interface and functionalities.
+Designed and implemented an assembly program that provides self-contained interface and functionalities.
 The program is written in _**Motorola MC68000 processor assembly language**_.
 The developement and debug is based on the Easy 68K simulator which simulates MC68000 processor environment.
 A glance at the Easy 68K user interface: <br />
 ![alt text](https://github.com/JulianMei/Mini-Monitor_Motorola68000-Assembly/blob/master/Easy68K.PNG) <br />

 As an assembly program, it defines its own _**code segment, data segment and exception table**_.
 It also defines a group of routines that handles different user commands such as: _**move a block of memory, Display CPU register values (pc, sp, status, etc.), jump to a line and execute the instruction, etc.**_ <br />